´There is no Justice without Equity´

 “There is nothing like that in here, I wish the Government gave me a scholarship that let me study at University.”

-“Children like my brother Daniel have no chances in towns like these.
+“Children like my brother Diego have no chances in towns like these.
 People see them as poor little cripples, and I want to change that.”

 It is not only the access to schools and mainstream education what they need urgently, but also treatment, different types of therapy, medical supplies, professional training, transportation, allowances and everything they must be granted by Law in the International Convention on the Rights of Persons with Disabilities.